-If an association has assets of more than $10,000, it must wind up in accordance with the Commonwealth Corporations Act 2001.
+If an association has assets of more than $50,000, it must wind up by following the rules in the Commonwealth Corporations Act 2001.

-The members of an association can initiate the winding up.
+The members of an association can start the winding up.
 The process involves:

 - passing a special resolution to approve the association being wound up